52North/GeologicToolbox/README.md

 - Import of DUDE TIN files (RAG-specific format)
 - Import of models in VTK format
 - Import of borehole data in BIF2 format (RAG-specific format)
-- Cross-section generation
+- Cross-section generation (on rasterized triangle meshes only)
 - Extraction of topological model boundaries
 - Surface-layer intersection check utility (prototype implementation)
 - Voxel-element generation between surfaces (prototype implementations)

 It is planned to add more functionality in the near future.

-### Java helpers
+### 52n GeologicToolbox for Java
 Based on the 52n Triturus framework (see https://github.com/52North/triturus) additionally some Java helpers are provided.
 Currently, this functionality has been realized:
 - Checking of GOCAD project files
 - Access to GOCAD TSurf data
+- Transformation of surface data into simple ASCII formats, e.g. VTK (e.g., for use in [ParaView](https://www.paraview.org/), X3D, or Wavefront OBJ
+- Orientation analysis tools (incl.
+Clar notation support)
 - Simple HTML5/WebGL-based visualization (via X3DOM)

 ## License information